bge-barcoding/BGEE/README.md

 # To do #
 - Split Snakefile into modular .smk files.
-- Increase flexibility of input CSV headers (e.g. ID column in sample.csv and process_id column in sequence_references.csv could be ID/id/Process ID/PROCESS ID/process_id/sample/sample_id/SAMPLE ID/etc).
+- Increase flexibility of input sequence_references CSV headers, so that ID/id/Process ID/PROCESS ID/process_id/sample/sample_id/SAMPLE ID/etc are accepted.
-- Update 01_human_cox1_filter.py to not just filter against human coi, but the whole human genome/mitogenome.
+- Update 01_human_cox1_filter.py so it does not solely filter aligned reads against human COI, but the whole human genome or mitogenome.
+- Make downsampling a separate step that happens after fastp trimming for both merge_mode and concat_mode.
+- Output a multi-fasta file of sequences which passed structural validation but failed taxonomy for each Process-ID.
+- Output some simple plots.
+- Clean up and refactor final CSV output, and remove unnecessary columns.
+-